noresttherein/sugar/README.md

-# slang scala #
+# Scala Sugar #
 ## 1. About ##
-Slang is a scala library focused on sugaring the syntax for commonly used code constructs.
+Sugar is a scala library focused on sugaring the syntax for commonly used code constructs.
 It consists of mostly simple classes which would find use in most scala projects - in fact you likely have developed some helper classes of similar functionality in the past more than once.
 They vary from simple facades for some standard Java libraries (namely,